truenas/middleware/src/gui/documentation/adding_a_viewer.md

     module.exports = ServicesStore;

 ```
+>*It is a good reminder, but don't you unnecessarily break up the code?*

 ## Back to the Lifecycle
 Finally, we have some stuff to plumb into the React Lifecycle.